puppetlabs/puppet-docs/source/pe/3.7/razor_intro.markdown

 ##Introducing Razor

 Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
 Razor makes it easy to provision a node with no previously installed operating system and bring it under the management of Puppet Enterprise (PE).

 Razor's policy-based bare-metal provisioning lets you inventory and manage the lifecycle of your physical machines.
 With Razor, you can automatically discover bare-metal hardware, dynamically configure operating systems and/or hypervisors, and hand nodes off to PE for workload configuration.

 Razor policies use discovered characteristics of the underlying hardware and user-provided data to make provisioning decisions.

-####Razor As Tech Preview

-This is a Tech Preview release of Razor.
-This means you are getting early access to Razor technology so you can test the functionality and provide feedback.
-However, this Tech Preview version of Razor is not intended for production use because Puppet Labs cannot guarantee Razor's stability.
-As Razor is further developed, functionality might be added, removed or changed in a way that is not backward compatible with this Tech Preview version.

-For details about Tech Preview software from Puppet Labs, visit [Tech Preview Features Support Scope](http://puppetlabs.com/services/tech-preview).

 ##How Razor Works